William-Verstraeten/adalunatics/index.markdown

 We assume the number of quotes related to MeToo each day to be a proxy of the attention to the topic.

 <img src="assets/img/increase_impact.jpeg" alt="foursquare_logo" width="100" style="float:right"/>
 **Quantify the impact** : We plan to measure the impact of each event as the before-after difference in public attention, and use this measure to investigate and compare traumatic vs non traumatic events.
+This in practice is done by taking the average of the number of quotes 2 weeks before and after the date of the event, in order to identify the trend to which the event belongs.

 **What is the impact of traumatic events ?**

 <img src="assets/plots/Traumatic_events_timeline.png" class="center"/>
-This plot displays the timeline of extracted quotes involved with the #metoo movement and the timing of the allegations/accusations.
+This plot displays the timeline of extracted quotes involved with the #MeToo movement and the timing of the allegations/accusations.
 We can already observe two huge waves of accusations in the middle of 2017 and early 2018.

 Now that we have our traumatic events we can measure their impact on the number of quotes related to sexual harassment.